dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 ![](../../assets/images/addecomm.png)

-4. The biggest portion of unallocation is because of Full-Stack monitoring.
+4. The biggest portion of unallocated costs is because of Full-Stack monitoring.
 In our case, we are using a Kubernetes deployment in a [CloudNativeFullStack](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/how-it-works/cloud-native-fullstack) monitoring mode.
 Dynatrace CloudNativeFullStack licensing is based on Host-level RAM, so we need to ensure that host properties are correctly set at the Host level in order for them to show up correctly on your chargeback report.
 These properties also align with the enrichment you completed earlier for cost allocation.

-> Important: If you want a split on the namespace level, what you are looking for is Full-Stack Monitoring which combines [Kubernetes Platform Monitoring and Application-only monitoring](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/deployment/application-observability).
-Licensing here is calculated based on pod-hours, plus the enrichment you’ve already applied in previous exercises.
+> Important Note: If you want a split Full-Stack monitoring costs on the namespace level, what you are looking for is Full-Stack Monitoring which combines [Kubernetes Platform Monitoring and Application-only monitoring](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/deployment/application-observability).
+Licensing here is calculated based on pod-hours, plus the enrichment you’ve already applied in previous exercises - Lab 2a and 2b.

 ![](../../assets/images/oanocost.png)
 > Unassigned properties